 - 1/2 tsp salt or to taste

-- 2-3 cups homemade tomato sauce or store bought
+- 2-3 cups tomato sauce or marinara sauce

 - Preheat your oven to 400 degrees roast and line a baking tray with parchment paper.